pauds01/Amber-install/amberinstall.md

 ```

 #### Once you have cmake, you go to the Amber page and download both tar files.
 When you have them downloaded, I suggest to create a new folder at home called software for example and move there the tar files.
-Then:
+Then on that directory:

 ```